chuanqisun/blog/src/posts/20240806-issues-with-web-ui-generation.md

 ## Hand-eye Coordination

-What AI "sees" is not what AI can "touch".
+AI can't "touch" what it can "see".

 - Vision model perceives screenshots.
 Text model perceives serialized DOM tree and style sheets.
-But generate/edit UI, the model can only affect source code.
+But to generate/edit UI, the model often affects source code.
 - Screenshots (binary), DOM (tree), and source code (graph) are orthogonal representations of states, connected by causal relationships:
   `Source -[compiler/bundler] -> JS/CSS -[interpreter/renderer] -> DOM/CSSOM -[renderer] -> Screens`
 - How can we expect AI to successfully manipulate the source code while only being able to use the final results as objective/feedback?